 Simon Sinek, best known for popularizing the concept of Why, says it best; “People don’t buy WHAT you do, they buy WHY you do it.”
 The first step to every transformation effort is to clearly state your purpose.
 Defining Why enables your organization to move together, fight complacency and persevere through obstacles.
 Achieving clarity is more of a project than a simple task but it is essential to enrollment and buy-in from your organization.

-- Why – the compelling/inspiring reason that the organization is undertaking the journey.
+The compelling/inspiring reason that the organization is undertaking the journey.
 This is a purpose, cause or belief.

-- How – the strategies that will be utilized to achieve the goals.
+The strategies that will be utilized to achieve the goals.
 This is what sets you apart from your peers or the current way of doing things.

-- What – the tangible things the organization provides.
+The tangible things the organization provides.
 This can be new solutions, services or processes.

 It is tempting to start with What but history has shown that organizations that start with Why are infinitely more successful.
 Why is the core of a project and directly impacts the success of How and What.
 Why enables organizations to come up with innovative ideas for How and What.
 Why is also a pivotal point in change management.
 If people don’t buy into Why, then they’ll never have enough momentum to progress any further and run the risk of falling into the “valley of despair”.

-2. Consider all the dimensions
+2. Consider all of the dimensions

 There is a tendency to overly focus on a single aspect when organizations think about doing something new or better.
 For example, an upstream organization might think the key to better production is better processes and technology.
 This might be true but it may also require restructuring the organization to remove barriers and align teams.
 It might also require new people or providing existing teams with new skills.
 People, process, technology and organization are interconnected.
 You need to analyze and address all these areas for any project to be successful.
 An honest assessment of what you already have in place enables you to identify gaps to delivering a successful transformation.
 We like to look at these 4 areas when thinking about transformation projects:

-- People – Do you have the skillset in your organization to successfully transform?
+Do you have the skillset in your organization to successfully transform?
 Are the right resources available to spend the time on the transformation project?

-- Process – Identifying the business processes that needed to be changed, added or even removed to support the enterprise.
+Identifying the business processes that needed to be changed, added or even removed to support the enterprise.

-- Technology – Do you have the tools needed to help manage and support change?
+Do you have the tools needed to help manage and support change?
 This can include specialized hardware or software or collaboration tools to enable communication.

-- Organization – Is the enterprise properly set-up to enable collaboration and are teams empowered to successfully execute their function?
+Is the enterprise properly set-up to enable collaboration and are teams empowered to successfully execute their function?

 3. Optimize before you maximize